 - Hit on for options and select Settings from the list.

-- And switch to About Chrome section on the Settings page.
+- And switch to the About Chrome section on the Settings page.

 - Google Chrome should automatically start looking for the latest updates.